 Christopher J.W.
 McClure, Sarah E. Schulwitz, Richard Van Buskirk, Benjamin P. Pauli, and Julie A. Heath.
 Journal of Raptor Research, Dec 2017.
 Volume 51, Issue 4, Pages 455-464.

-This paper evaluates and builds on past research regarding declining populations of the American Kestrel to provide research recommendations on a path forward for professional and citizen scientists.
+This paper evaluates and builds on past research regarding declining populations of the American Kestrel to provide research recommendations on a path forward for professional and community scientists.
 The researchers recommend standardization of monitoring and data collection practices across disparate groups so that data become useful for answering questions at local, regional, and continental scales.
 The team also recommends that more research focus on over-winter survival, migratory connectivity, and full-life cycle dynamics for the American Kestrel.

 Caitlin M. Davis, Julie A. Heath, and Christopher J. W. McClure.
 Avian Conservation and Ecology, 2017.
 Volume 12, Issue 2, Article 5.